Bumps reduced in size?

 Close up ~ 7/18/07

-July 18, 2007 ~ Sadly I appear to have broken my flash by using a homemade diffuser on it, and without a flash my shots are not very good.
+July 18, 2007 ~ Sadly I appear to have broken my flash by using a homemade diffuser.
+Without a flash my shots are not very good.
 The light isn’t right.

 But can you see the sort of shadowy depressions on the bump, I’m pretty sure that there are parts of it that are missing now, and that explains why it feels so much smaller and flatter, as if in fact Serrapeptase affects bumps.